Backprop-Free Reinforcement Learning with Active Neural Generative Coding

-Algorithm \ref{algo:ngc_process} puts all the equations and relevant details presented above together to describe inference and learning under a full NGC model that processes $(\mathbf{x}^i, \mathbf{x}^o)$ from a data stream.
-Notice that the algorithm breaks down model processing into three routines -- $\Call{Infer}{\circ}$, $\Call{UpdateWeights}{\circ}$, and $\Call{Project}{\circ}$. $\Call{Infer}{\circ}$ is simply the $K$-step described earlier to find reasonable values of the latent state activities given clamped data and $\Call{UpdateWeights}{\circ}$ is the complementary procedure used for adjusting the synaptic weight parameters once state activities have been found after using $\Call{Infer}{\circ}$. $\Call{Project}{\circ}$ is a special function that specifically clamps data $\mathbf{x}^i$ to the top-most layer and projects this information directly through the underlying directed graph defined by the NGC architecture -- this routine is essentially a variant of the ancestral sampling procedure defined in \cite{ororbia2020neural} but accepts a clamped input pattern instead of samples drawn from a prior distribution.
-Figure \ref{fig:ngc_circuit} graphically depicts a three layer NGC model with $2$ neurons per layer.
+Algorithm CC (see Appendix), puts all of the equations and relevant details presented so far together to describe inference and learning under a full NGC model that processes $(\mathbf{x}^i, \mathbf{x}^o)$ from a data stream.
+We note here that the algorithm breaks down model processing into three routines -- $\Call{Infer}{\circ}$, $\Call{UpdateWeights}{\circ}$, and $\Call{Project}{\circ}$. $\Call{Infer}{\circ}$ is simply the $K$-step described earlier to find reasonable values of the latent state activities given clamped data and $\Call{UpdateWeights}{\circ}$ is the complementary procedure used to adjust the synaptic weight parameters once state activities have been found after using $\Call{Infer}{\circ}$. $\Call{Project}{\circ}$ is a special function that specifically clamps data $\mathbf{x}^i$ to the top-most layer and projects this information directly through the underlying directed graph defined by the NGC architecture -- this routine is essentially a variant of the ancestral sampling procedure defined in \cite{ororbia2020neural} but accepts a clamped input pattern instead of samples drawn from a prior distribution.
+Figure \ref{fig:angc} (left) graphically depicts a three layer NGC model with $2$ neurons per layer.